darren-sm/open-quake/README.md

 **Data**

 Phivolcs issue a bulletin for every earthquake activity recorded on their stations around the Philippines.
+The project processes the 2019-present data.

 |        DateTime         | Location (Lat & Long) |   Depth    | Magnitude |                Origin                 | Intensity  |
 | :---------------------: | :-------------------: | :--------: | :-------: | :-----------------------------------: | :--------: |